hieunguyen4193/ecd_wgs_features/README.md

 bash 01_BAM_to_FRAGS.sh -i /path/to/sorted_and_indexed_bam.bam  -o /path/to/outputdir -n ${num_threads_use_in_samtools}
 ```

-This function takes an sorted and indexed `BAM` file as input and generate a `.frag.tsv` files.
+This function takes a sorted and indexed `BAM` file as input and generate a `.frag.tsv` files.
 The first 3 columns of this `.frag.tsv` file are: `chromosome`, `fragment start`
 and `fragment end`.

 If the input file is already in a `.frag.tsv` format, skip `01_BAM_to_FRAGS.sh` and just run `02_calculate_EM_FLEN_NUC_from_FRAG.sh`.